-The new precipitation forecast is computed for a region of 1km x 1km in order to capture the local showers as accurately as possible.
+The new precipitation forecast is computed for a very small region (1km x 1km!) in order to capture the local showers as accurately as possible.
 To see the most relevant forecast for your location, use the location search "Nearby" or search for a local place near you.

 If you live near a station, church or school, it may be better to use this location name instead of the name of your city.
 When you search for Oslo, the precipitation forecast on Yr will apply for an area in central Oslo.

 For which locations can I see nowcasting?

 Nowcasting is computed for most locations in Norway.
 Some places are behind mountains or too far away from a radar, and hence the forecast can not be calculated for all locations.
 If you are viewing the forecast for a location outside the coverage area, you will not see the nowcast, only the normal weather forecast.